anguyen2229/CSX278/Assignments/Asgn6/README.md

 - [Mozilla Developer Network: the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction/)
 - [Eloquent JavaScript](http://eloquentjavascript.net/)

+## Pre-Class Assignment

+To verify that you have downloaded everything before class, use the command `node –v` and fill out the following [form](https://docs.google.com/a/vanderbilt.edu/forms/d/e/1FAIpQLSd6R25o04TA2Z9MfowATtHjJ_FbgfBjXwexXzLfBrxOD7Xkwg/viewform?c=0&w=1) with the output of the command.

+Also, make sure that you can still run the JHipster application from assignment 1.
+Make the security changes (look in Security section)

 ## Installation

 - JHipster already installed and configured from previous tutorial
-  - Follow [these instructions](http://stackoverflow.com/questions/36142155/cors-origin-spring-boot-jhipster) to make sure that CORS is disabled for JHipster
 - You’ll need an http server installed to run this application
   - Install [Node.js](https://nodejs.org/en/) (THE LATEST VERSION), then open up a terminal and run `npm install -g http-server`.
 This will download and install an http server you can use for this tutorial.
+- Sync your class folder to get the latest version of Assignment 6.
+Once you've updated the folder, cd to the Asgn6 directory and run `npm install` to install the various prerequisites.
-- Make a directory for the application and run `http-server -p 9090` in that directory to start serving files on localhost:9090
+- Run `http-server -p 9090` in that directory to start serving files on localhost:9090
+  - This should make `index.html` available at `localhost:9090` in your web browser.
   - **THIS IS IMPORTANT!
 JHipster runs on 8080 so our React app will have to run on a different port.**

 ### Downloading and Installing Webstorm

 *If you already have an IDE that you use for Javascript, no need to download WebStorm.
 If you don’t want to download an IDE solely for this assignment, feel free to use a text editor*

 1. Go to [https://www.jetbrains.com/webstorm/](https://www.jetbrains.com/webstorm/) and click download in the upper right corner